Last updated: November 2020

-We use different types of Cookies for different functions.
+We use different types of cookies for different functions.

-A list of all the Cookies we use, along with our advertising network and technology partners can be found in our Cookie list at the bottom of this page.
+A list of all the cookies we use, along with our advert network and technology partners can be found in our cookie list.

-All of the ‘popular’ browsers allow you to change your cookie settings.
+All the ‘popular’ browsers allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your browser.
-To help you better understand these settings, the following links may be helpful to you, otherwise you should use the ‘Help’ option in your browser for more details.
+To help you better understand these settings, the following links may be helpful to you, otherwise use the ‘Help’ option in your browser for more details.

 Our Main Technology Partners